odoo/owl/doc/component.md

 ## Reference

-An Owl component is a small class which represent a widget or some UI element.
+An Owl component is a small class which represent a component or some UI element.
 It exists in the context of an environment (`env`), which is propagated from a parent to its children.
 The environment needs to have a QWeb instance, which will be used to render the component template.